midarrlabs/midarr-server/README.md

 #### What does it do?

-Your media is retrieved and served through a familiar web interface and provides:
+***Midarr*** serves your media through a slick web interface providing:

 * User authentication
 * User profile settings
 * User online statuses

 with more features planned ahead.

+> ***Midarr*** enhances and aims to extend Radarr and Sonarr capabilities far beyond what has been done by conventional mainstream media servers.

 ## Usage